Metastatic myxoid round cell liposarcoma of the buttock: a case report

 Patient information: a 56-year-old man, a shopkeeper by profession, from Guinea Conakry without any medical or surgical history presented in consultation for a tumor of the right buttock that had been evolving for 2 years.
 The patient had never been to a hospital and no additional tests had been performed before.

 Clinical findings: on examination, the patient was in good general condition; he presented an inflammatory, ulcerated tumor of the superolateral quadrant of the right buttock that was well limited, with a yellowish purulent background with some patches of necrosis, measuring about 8 cm (Figure 1).
-The rest of the examination noted the Infiltration of the inguinal region ans the presence of bilateral inguinal adenopathies, one of which was large and homolateral to the tumor, measuring 9 cm in long axis (Figure 2).
+The rest of the examination noted the Infiltration of the inguinal region and the presence of bilateral inguinal adenopathies, one of which was large and homolateral to the tumor, measuring 9 cm in long axis (Figure 2).

 Timeline of current episode: the tumor had been evolving for two years and started as a small nodule that gradually increased in size.
 When the volume became important, the patient resorted to traditional treatments.
 And in front of the absence of improvement, he decided to consult in our service.

 Diagnostic assessment: the diagnoses of squamous cell carcinoma and cutaneous lymphoma were evoked and a biopsy of the tumor was performed.
 The biology revealed a non-specific biological inflammatory syndrome with anemia at 9g/l hypochromic microcytic, an accelerated sedimentation rate at 85 at the first hour and 108 at the second hour, a positive chain reactive protein (CRP) at 151.5 mg/l.
 Bacteriological sampling of the tumor isolated Pseudomonas aeruginosa sensitive to ceftazidime, aminoglycosides and imipenems.
 The anatomopathological examination showed a malignant tumor proliferation occupying the whole height of the dermis and made of lipoblasts, bluish mucinous flasks arranged in large areas, and patches of very pleomorphic adipocytes with irregular nuclei with diffuse interstitial arrangement.
-The diagnosis of myxoid round cell liposarcoma was retained (Figure 3).
+The diagnosis of myxoid round-cell liposarcoma was retained (Figure 3).

 The thoracic-abdominopelvic CT scan, performed as part of the extension workup, had revealed an appearance compatible with secondary pleuropulmonary, hepatic, cutaneous, and lymph node neoplastic localizations.
 The pleuropulmonary localizations consisted of multiple nodules at the upper lobar and bilateral lingular level, with a medium lobar macronodule of 39 mm x 18 mm (Figure 4).
 At the pleural level, there was a small bilateral effusion.
 The liver involvement consisted of a 20 x 13 mm nodule located in segment 7.
 The local extension involved the abdominal and pelvic subcutaneous tissues and the muscles of the buttock.
 The lymph nodes involved the bilateral internal and external inguinal and iliac areas with adenopathies of varying sizes, the right inguinal target measuring 96 x 94 mm (Figure 5).
 These adenopathies were compressive and complicated by stage II uretrohydronephrosis on the right and partial vena cava thrombosis.
 In addition, at the abdominal level, the CT scan revealed a small amount of effusion; however, there were no suspicious focal lesions in the pancreas, adrenals, spleen, and kidneys.
 Bone involvement was not objectified.